Towards Plastic-Free Medway

 Many community groups and charities including Living River Foundation, carry out litter picks with Medway Council in the local area.
 These will be shared on the facebook page, linked at the bottom of this page.

 Sign up to make three little switches to become plastic free and get recognised by the scheme.

 Plastic Free Communities

 Surfers against Sewage run the PFC scheme nationally and already there are hundreds of local communities taking action to drive change.
 For more information on the national scheme of acreditation and the SAS click through this link https://www.sas.org.uk/plastic-free-communities/

 Contact details volunteers are not shared between Towards Plastic Free Medway and Living River Foundation.
-To be signed up to their newsletter either email Janet or follow the facebook page.
+To be signed up to their newsletter either email or go on line.